tylerjw/tylerjw.dev/content/posts/battlesnake/index.md

 There are [official starter projects](https://docs.battlesnake.com/starter-projects#official-templates) for battlesnake for Python, Go, Rust, TypeScript, and JavaScript.
 There are also starter projects from the community for many other languages.
-These projects include many of the fiddly details of getting the webserver setup so you can jump right into programing your snake's ai.
+These projects include many of the fiddly details of getting the webserver setup so you can jump right into programming your snake's ai.

 ## 4 Possible Moves